 Psalm 1 Blessed are the man and the woman who have grown beyond their greed and have put an end to their hatred and no longer nourish illusions.
 But they delight in the way things are and keep their hearts open, day and night.
 They are like trees planted near flowing rivers, which bear fruit when they are ready.
 Their leaves will not fall or wither.
 Everything they do will succeed.
 Translation by Stephen Mitchell

 Gardens have been much on my heart and in my mind of late.
-Perhaps this is because our Sunday worship is in a garden; perhaps because of the vibrancy of the colors of the late summer flowers; perhaps because of the lushness of the fruits and vegetables of the summer harvest.
+Perhaps this is because of the vibrancy of the colors of the late summer flowers; perhaps because of the lushness of the fruits and vegetables of the summer harvest.
 Whatever the reason, I know that gardens are important to our understanding of God and our experience of Christian faith.
 Human existence begins in a garden.
 Jesus prayed in a garden the night before his crucifixion.
 The empty tomb of the Resurrection was in a garden.

 Like a garden, our souls need tending and nurturing.
 Prayer, meditation, the Sacraments and the word of God in Scripture all nourish our souls.
 We are created beings who are more closely linked with creation than we often realize.